Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP SIX: Bake in the preheated oven for 50 minutes.
 Evenly sprinkle with the chopped parsley.
 Serve while hot.

-IN THE FRIDGE: Store any leftovers of these loaded bacon, cheddar and ranch potatoes in an airtight container or covered in plastic wrap, in the refrigerator, for up to 3 days.
+IN THE FRIDGE: Store any leftovers of these loaded bacon, cheddar, and ranch potatoes in an airtight container or covered in plastic wrap, in the refrigerator, for up to three days.

-IN THE FREEZER: You can freeze the unbaked crack potatoes for up to 2 months.
+IN THE FREEZER: You can freeze the unbaked crack potatoes for up to two months.
 Allow the crack potatoes to completely thaw before baking as directed above.

 close up overhead shot of a plate of Crack Potatoes garnished with parsley

-This addictive potato recipe is loaded with bacon, melty cheese and ranch flavor and baked until golden brown and bubbling.
-It would make for the perfect side dish to any family dinner and may very well become one of your favorites.
+This addictive potato recipe is loaded with bacon, melty cheese, and ranch flavor and baked until golden brown and bubbling.
+These crack potatoes would make for the perfect side dish to any family dinner and may very well become one of your favorites.

 Can I make this dish ahead of time?